Nanaimo Harbour: Harbour infilling

 Coal mine tailings were used to fill in the harbour in and around downtown Nanaimo starting in the late 1800s, most notably the filling of Commercial Inlet.
 Commercial Inlet was a tidal ravine that divided downtown along modern-day Terminal Avenue.
 The Nanaimo Port Authority and the Commercial Inlet Basin and Marina sit at the entrance to Commercial Inlet.
 From that point, the inlet went inland along the modern-day roads of Museum Way and Gordon Street to the intersection of Terminal Avenue and Commercial Street.
 From there it banked north along Terminal Avenue to just past Campbell Street.
 In 1923, more of the area around the entrance to the inlet was filled in with tailings by the Canadian Western Fuel and Electric Company.
 Nanaimo Central Sports Field was built on the newly filled in area.
 The city of Nanaimo bought the sports field in 1948 for $1.00 and a portion was sold in 1951 for commercial uses while the rest became Piper Park in 1952.
-Currently Port Place Shopping Centre occupies most of the original land while Piper Park, which is the location of the Nanaimo Museum, has been reduced to a 1.1 acre green knoll above Front St and adjacent to Vancouver Island Conference Centre.
+Currently Port Place Shopping Centre occupies most of the original land while Piper Park, which is the location of the Nanaimo Museum, has been reduced to a 1.1-acre green knoll above Front St and adjacent to Vancouver Island Conference Centre.

 Filling in of the harbour continued late into the 20th century with the additions of Swy-A-Lana Park in 1984 and the waterfront promenades beginning in 1988.

 Nanaimo Port Authority

 The Nanaimo Port Authority was created in 1998 by the Canada Marine Act.
 The act created port authorities across Canada to manage the operation of 19 of Canada's 20 most economically important seaports.
 The Nanaimo Port Authority is located in the Inner Harbour at the Commercial Inlet Basin and Marina in downtown Nanaimo.

 In August 2013 the Nanaimo Port Authority hosted a North American conference of port authorities.
 Then Canada's Minister of Transport, Lisa Raitt, was one of the keynote speakers.

-The Port of Nanaimo features two seaports, one downtown Nanaimo called Nanaimo Assembly Warf and the other at the south-east corner of the harbour at Duke Point.
-The Nanaimo Assembly Warf has two deep sea berths, "B" and "C", each 200 metres in length.
+The Port of Nanaimo features two seaports, one downtown Nanaimo called Nanaimo Assembly Wharf and the other at the south-east corner of the harbour at Duke Point.
+The Nanaimo Assembly Wharf has two deep sea berths, "B" and "C", each 200 metres in length.
 "B" is 12.4 m deep while "C" is 11.7 m deep.
-The Duke Point Warf has one berth that is 170 m long and an alongside depth of 13.5 m.
+The Duke Point Wharf has one berth that is 170 m long and an alongside depth of 13.5 m.
 Two line dolphins add 54 additional metres north and south for a total of 278 m.
 There is also a roll on/roll off (RORO) barge ramp that can handle barges up to 51 m long.